-- alternate versions at an additional cost.
+• Estimated Books and Supplies - these are estimated charges of which students have the opportunity to opt-out of purchasing books and supplies from the University.
+Textbooks may be provided either as physical volumes or electronic books (ebooks).
+Students may purchase alternate versions at an additional cost.
 Ebooks are available for the duration of the course only.
-Fremont also offers an optional \$350 or \$525 Laptop Fee. - Total program charges reflect costs for students who are not required to repeat courses
+Fremont also offers an optional \$350 or \$525 Laptop Fee.